Badgerati/Pode/docs/Tutorials/OpenAPI.md

   ]
 }
 ```

-You can also suply Component Schema created using Add-PodeOAComponentSchema [`Add-PodeOAComponentSchema`](../../Functions/OpenApi/Add-PodeOAComponentSchema) For example, if we took the above:
+You can also supply a Component Schema created using [`Add-PodeOAComponentSchema`](../../Functions/OpenApi/Add-PodeOAComponentSchema).
+For example, if we took the above:

 ```powershell
     New-PodeOAIntProperty -Name 'id'-Format Int64 -Example 1 -ReadOnly |